Mixed Reality Tele-Ultrasound over 750 km: A Feasibility Study: Results

 The sonographers completed 11 abdominal US scans, each with 5 target images and measurements for a total of 55 images.
-An example image of each of the targets acquired during these tests is shown in \cref{fig:USimages}.
-After completing the scans, two radiologists scored the images based on quality, including identifying targets that could not be seen or were not captured (which were given a score of 0).
-The distribution of these scores is illustrated in \cref{fig:imageQualityPie}.
-The first radiologist identified 4 out of the 55 targets as not visible, while the second radiologist identified 6 out of 55 as not visible.
-Combined, this accounted for 7 unique targets that at least one radiologist considered missing.
-Of these missing targets, three were not captured due to large amounts of bowel gas and body habitus while one was seen but the sonographer did not capture and save the image.
-When excluding all the missing targets, the images obtained a mean score of $4.28 \pm 0.95$ out of 5 and 91.7\% of the images were scored 3 or higher by both radiologists.
-A score of 3 or higher indicated the image quality was sufficient for basic image interpretation.
+An example image of each of the targets acquired during these tests is shown in Fig. \ref{fig:USimages}.
+The image quality results are shown in Fig. \ref{fig:imageQualityBar} which illustrates the total number of each score given by both radiologists.
+The results excluding the first 2 scans are also shown in Fig. \ref{fig:imageQualityBarRemoved} because some technical issues such as internet disconnections occurred during these scans which may have affected the results.
+Of the 55 target images, 7 were considered missing by at least one of the radiologists.
+Of these missing targets, 3 were not captured due to large amounts of bowel gas and body habitus while one was seen but the sonographer did not capture and save the image.
+When considering only the images that were captured, a mean score of $4.28 \pm 0.95$ out of 5 was obtained and 91.7\% of the images were scored $\ge 3$ by both radiologists.
 31.3\% of the images were scored 5 by both radiologists, indicating the image quality was good and meaningful image interpretation was easy.